Skip to Main Content

 How to Broaden Your Topic

-If your topic is very specific or new, it will be difficult to find enough information to write your paper.
+If your topic is too specific or specialized or new, it will be difficult finding enough information to write your paper.
+In that case, you will need to broaden your idea.

-• Could you think broadly about prejudice and the workplace?
+• Could you think broadly about safety concerns and issues -- what might these be?

-• Who are the key players in this scenario:
+• Who are the key players in this controversy?
+Consumer activists?
+The FDA?
+Scientists?

-• What other issues are involved in this topic:
+• What other issues are involved in this topic?
+Such as, how should be foods be labeled?

 Sample Topic Broadening Chart: